LinkedIn vs Facebook for Business: Platform Comparison

 • Skills: Reach users with specific professional skills

 According to 2026 platform analysis, 82% of LinkedIn members directly influence or approve purchasing decisions—targeting reaches actual buyers.
+For a comprehensive overview of LinkedIn advertising targeting options, these capabilities represent unmatched precision in B2B marketing.

 Facebook/Meta Targeting Strengths